Top 5 Skills You Must Know Before You Learn ReactJS

-Every front end developer starts their journey with HTML and CSS.
-So before you start learning to react you should have good command on writing HTML and CSS.
-You should know how to write semantic HTML tags, how to write CSS selectors, how to use classes, how to implement a CSS reset, box model, how to reset to border-box, flexbox, how to write responsive web applications including media queries and how to build a frontend application using HTML and CSS.
+Every front-end developer starts their journey with HTML and CSS.
+So before you start learning to react you should have a good command of writing HTML and CSS.
+You should know how to write semantic HTML tags, how to write CSS selectors, how to use classes, how to implement a CSS reset, box model, how to reset to border-box, flexbox, how to write responsive web applications including media queries, and how to build a frontend application using HTML and CSS.

-- Start with variables, number, boolean, string and make your concepts clear about other very basic fundamentals.
+- Start with variables, numbers, boolean, string,s and make your concepts clear about other very basic fundamentals.
 Make some small app on that like a calculator to see how things work together.

 4. Package Manager (Node + Npm)

 So before moving to React, you should have a solid understanding NPM (Node package manager) registry and how to install packages using NPM.
 NPM registry keeps track of the file that has been submitted.
 Anybody can submit these files (packages or modules).
 In short NPM registry is the place where developers can go and get the software to build software.

 5. Git and CLI (Command Line Interface)